-- f) It is the responsibility of the curate to participate in identifying their personal training needs; to co-operate with their TI and the CTO; to attend training days provided by the diocese or fulfil alternative requirements as laid out in the Handbook and to keep portfolios up to date. - g) It is the responsibility of the TI and curate together to identify opportunities for training in the parish. - h) Bishop John is responsible for providing details of the diocesan scheme for curate training.
-The CTO is responsible for ensuring review and assessment take place, and that reminders are sent for reports. - i) Where grants are required the CTO can help advise on how to apply to the Diocese for the limited amount of money available for courses of study.
-Like all diocesan clergy, curates are entitled to the annual CMD grant to help towards books, retreats, and conferences. - j) The Bishop and senior staff expect all OPM curates to participate fully both in the Diocesan Pioneer Learning Community and the Curate Training Programme.
+- f) It is the responsibility of the curate to participate in identifying their personal training needs; to co-operate with their TI and the CTO; to attend training days provided by the diocese or fulfil alternative requirements as laid out in the Handbook and to keep portfolios up to date. - g) It is the responsibility of the TI and curate together to identify opportunities for training in the parish. - h) The CTPO is responsible for providing details of the diocesan scheme for curate training.
+The CTO is responsible for ensuring review and assessment take place, and that reminders are sent for reports. - i) Where grants are required the CTO can help advise on how to apply to the Diocese for the limited amount of money available for courses of study. - j) The Bishop and senior staff expect all OPM curates to participate fully both in the Diocesan Pioneer Learning Community and the Curate Training Programme.